davestewart/alias-hq/README.md

 }
 ```

-Alias configuration is now just a simple import and one-liner conversion.
+Alias configuration is just a simple import and one-liner conversion.

 ## Integrations and tooling